-Chanthaburi (จันทบุรี) is proof that all that glitters is not gold.
-Here, gems do the sparkling, with precious stones ranging from sapphires to emeralds traded every weekend in a bustling street market.
+Chanthaburi (จันทบุรี) is an absorbing riverside town where precious stones ranging from sapphires to emeralds are traded every weekend in a bustling street gem market.
 Nearby, wonderfully restored waterfront buildings in a charming historic quarter are evidence of how the Chinese, French and Vietnamese have influenced life – and architecture – here.

 The surrounding area has waterfall-heavy national parks and charming beach villages to discover.